punk-security/smbeagle/README.md

 ### Docker usage
 Punk security provides a linux docker image of SMBeagle.

-To get findings out, you need to mount a folder in and tell SMBeagle to save its output to it (or use elasticsearch)
+To get findings out, you will need to mount a folder into the container and tell SMBeagle to save its output to that mount (or use elasticsearch)

-A good started example is:
+A good starter example is:

 `docker run -v "$(pwd)/output:/tmp/output" punksecurity/smbeagle -c /tmp/output/results.csv -n 10.10.10.0/24`